vnzoliveira/evtask/README.md

 <hr>

 ## 🚀 Installing project dependencies
-First, to run this webapp, as mentioned above, you need to install 3 core requisites below you will find the installation guide of each of those requisites.
+First, to run this webapp, as mentioned above, you need to install 3 core requisites.
+Here you will find the installation guide to each of those requisites.

 <br>